initbiz/cumuluscore-plugin/README.md

 ### Concept

-To fully understand the concept it is a good idea to watch the videos here: <a href="http://cumulus.init.biz/videos">http://cumulus.init.biz/videos</a>
+To fully understand the concept it is a good idea to watch the video here: <a href="http://cumulus.init.biz">http://cumulus.init.biz</a>

-Working with pages in Cumulus is based on three levels of testing user privileges:
+Working with pages in Cumulus is based on four levels of testing user privileges:

+1. Public pages
-1. User is logged in (using component from Rainlab.Users)
+1. User is logged in (using `Session` component from Rainlab.Users)
 1. User can access to cluster's page (using Cumulus Guard)
 1. Cluster has access to the module (using Module Guard)